Scoring Methodology · v1.3 · Revised March 29, 2026

 Differential Weighting

-Factors are not equally weighted.
-The model uses a three-tier weight structure that encodes a thesis about what drives commercial readiness:
+Factors are weighted differentially based on their direct impact on operational readiness.
+The model uses a three-tier weight structure organized around a thesis about what drives commercial deployment:

-Pilot Program, Approved Vertiport — these are the hardest to achieve and closest to commercial readiness.
-They require real capital, real approvals, and real operations.
+Pilot Program, Approved Vertiport, Active Operator Presence, Vertiport Zoning — the operational and infrastructure signals.
+These require real capital, real approvals, and real operator commitment.

-Regulatory Posture, State Legislation, LAANC Coverage — necessary but not sufficient.
-A friendly regulatory environment without infrastructure or operators does not make a market ready.
+Regulatory Posture, Weather Infrastructure — necessary but not sufficient.
+A favorable regulatory environment and weather sensing infrastructure support operations but do not alone make a market ready.

 Readiness Tiers